rock-solid/pwa-theme-woocommerce/README.md

 ### Surge

-Install the Surge CLI if you haven’t already by running `npm install -g surge`.
+Install the Surge CLI if you haven't already by running `npm install -g surge`.
 Run the `surge` command and log in you or create a new account.

 When asked about the project path, make sure to specify the `build` folder, for example: